An ingenious method to improve the efficiency of polymer solar cells has been developed by a team of researchers at KAUST.

 When a polymer absorbs light, the optical energy creates an electron and its positively charged counterpart known as a hole.
 A current flows through the device when the electron moves one way and the hole go the other.
 To enable this, polymer solar cells comprise many different layers.
 These can include the light-absorbing active polymer layer, a hole collecting/electron blocking layer, and an electron collecting/hole blocking layer.

-“In thin film solar cells, selective contacts are crucial to making sure that electrons go only to the cathode and holes go to the anode,” says Aram Amassian, assistant professor at the Solar and Photovoltaics Engineering Research Center (SPERC).
+“In thin film solar cells, selective contacts are crucial to making sure that electrons go only to the cathode and holes go to the anode,” says Aram Amassian, assistant professor at the KAUST Solar Center.
 “While significant effort has been put into improving the photoactive light harvesting material, there has been far less attention on the selective contacts.
 Poor contacts can mean a solar cell with supposed 10 percent efficiency behaves instead like a 5-6 percent device, if not worse.”

-Lethy Jagadamma, the study’s lead author from KAUST, created a series of solar cells from polymer-fullerene blends, using a zinc oxide layer, with or without aluminum and/or nitrogen doping.
+Lethy Jagadamma, the study’s lead author, created a series of solar cells from polymer-fullerene blends, using a zinc oxide layer, with or without aluminum and/or nitrogen doping.
 The team also tried several methods for creating the zinc-oxide layer: thermal evaporation or solution processing using either nanoparticles or an amorphous sol-gel.

 A comparison of the operative characteristics of each device indicated that the solution processed solar cells were best, ultimately achieving an efficiency of 10.2 percent on glass and 8.2 percent on plastic substrates.
 The team also found that they could improve the efficiency further by introducing a small amount of ammonia to the solution when processing the devices.
 The ammonia reduced the roughness of the oxide layer, made it more compact and further doped it with nitrogen.